 See the application instructions for more information.
 PDFs of academic records may be uploaded via the application for each educational institution you list in the education section.
 We only accept PDF format for upload and ask that you determine the document will be legible and can print on an 8.5" x 11" piece of paper.
 Please scan BOTH sides of your transcripts.
 You may withdraw and re-upload your documents as often as you like, but due to security concerns you will not be able to preview your uploaded document.
 Please do not contact the admissions office to confirm that the upload was successful.
 If your documents are not legible or there were any problems during the upload, we will contact you as we prepare and set up your file for review.

 Please refrain from contacting the admissions office to verify that we have received your official transcripts or test scores.
 You will receive an email once your application has been initially reviewed for completeness, approximately 3 - 6 weeks from the deadline for which you applied.
 If anything is missing, we will send you an email outlining the missing documents needed for review.
-While we require official GMAT and/or TOEFL test scores, we initially review your application based on your self-reported score, which you indicate on your online application.
+While we require official GMAT or GRE and/or TOEFL test scores, we initially review your application based on your self-reported score, which you indicate on your online application.

 When you are invited to interview, you will be asked to send official academic documents.
 At that time, we will request the documents (transcripts, degree certificates, translations) from each school you attended that will be needed before an offer of admission can be made.
 Please mail those documents as soon as possible to the MBA Admissions Office.